gephi/gephi-maven-plugin/README.md

 - **Run** a testing version of Gephi with developed plugins pre-installed

+- **Generate** a skeleton plugin with the right folder structure and required configuration

 ## How it works

 This plugin is designed to work in a repository that has forked the `gephi-plugins` master branch.
 Such a repository typically contains a `modules` folder where plugins are located.